Lil Nas X: Legal issues

-On August 21, 2025, Lil Nas X was arrested in Los Angeles, and briefly hospitalized on suspicion of an overdose.
+On August 21, 2025, Hill was arrested in Los Angeles, and briefly hospitalized on suspicion of an overdose.
 Videos shared by TMZ showed him walking down the middle of Ventura Boulevard at 6 am in white underpants and white boots, while asking the cameraman repeatedly if they were "coming to the party tonight".
 A spokesperson from the Los Angeles Police Department told Billboard that after police were called, the rapper "charged at officers and was taken into custody"; he was booked into jail on what NBC Los Angeles described as "suspicion of misdemeanor battery on a police officer".
-Two days later, a video from the same night surfaced showing Lil Nas X completely naked walking in the street.

-On August 25, 2025, his charges were upgraded to felony charges—three of battery with injury to a police officer, and one of resisting arrest.
+On August 25, 2025, Hill's charges were upgraded to felony charges—three of battery with injury to a police officer, and one of resisting arrest.
+A judge found his behavior to be "aberrant from his normal conduct" and was related to him being diagnosed with bipolar disorder.
+Hill was granted mental health diversion on April 6, 2026, and will have the charges dismissed if he continues his treatment for the disorder and obeys all laws for the next two years.
+In June 2026, he shared a video statement saying he was "doing much better" and felt "less fear in my heart" after completing rehab and returning to his family.